Addy-lit/FINCH-system-architecture/command sequences/onboard-processing-command.md

         and
             rect rgb(54,74,63)
-      	        Operator -> PAY: Ref <br/> Enter "Idle" Sequence note over OBC: Need to wait for a close pass before we go into downlinking, default is to go into Idle mode? or case where go directly into downlinking?
+      	        Operator -> PAY: Ref <br/> Enter "Idle" Sequence note over OBC: Need to wait for a close pass <br> before we go into downlinking, default is to <br> go into Idle mode? or case where <br> go directly into downlinking?
 (Q) end
         end
     else Battery Level ==  Low
         rect rgb(54,74,63)
-	        Operator -> PAY: Ref <br/> Enter "Safety" Sequence note over OBC: should this be safety or idle? relates to Q regarding charging in safety and idle modes (Q) end
+	        Operator -> PAY: Ref <br/> Enter "Safety" Sequence note over OBC: should this be safety or idle? relates <br> to Q regarding charging in safety and idle modes (Q) end
     end
 ```